Apply early. Supervisors can accept students on a first-come, first-served basis, and the programme may close early if it reaches capacity.

 Joining from overseas

 If you are an international student, you may need to apply for permission to study in the UK.
-Our Edinburgh Global office on provides information on immigration and visa requirements for students.
+Our Edinburgh Global office provides information on immigration and visa requirements for students.